 Another reason is that some websites will deliver the image to the viewer’s device at the same resolution it was uploaded, letting the client’s device scale it correctly.
 If it’s too big, it can reduce your website’s performance and SEO.

-The resolution of an image is the size in pixels of its horizontal and vertical edges, usually expressed as something like 6016x4014px.
+The resolution of a photo is the size in pixels of its horizontal and vertical edges, usually expressed as something like 6016x4014px.

 The other important factor is the display size – the number of pixels that the image will occupy on the screen that it’s displayed on.